-This list is by no means comprehensive or a superlative.
+This list is by no means comprehensive or superlative.
 I definitely slept on some albums this year.
-There is also no emphasis in the numerology of these albums.
+There is also no emphasis on the numerology of these albums.
 I loved them all equally and for different reasons, just like my plants.
 These are the albums that I kept putting on this year.
 These are the albums that struck me in such a way I knew I had to see these people live.
 They are the albums that shaped my 2017, which, it seems, wasn’t an easy year for most people.

 Japanese Breakfast – Soft Sounds From Another Planet

 I’ve been a fan of Michelle’s music since she came out with her debut album Psychopomp.
 In fact, it was on my list last year.
 Let’s also commend the fact that this woman has been churning out an album a year and backed each one with an extensive tour.
-Soft Sounds From Another Planet gets a nod because it showed her maturity as a songwriter.
-SSFAP encompasses shoegaze along with these epic soundscapes that rush over you like a warm wave, like you’re dunking your head under in the bathtub.
+Soft Sounds From Another Planet gets a nod because it shows her maturity as a songwriter.
+SSFAP encompasses shoegaze along with these epic soundscapes that rush over you like a warm wave like you’re dunking your head under in the bathtub.
 Perfect for a hazy evening filled with friends or the moment in the road trip when you enter a desert state and the sun starts to set.

 Tyler The Creator – Scum Fuck Flower Boy